caipeide/autorace/README.md

 ```console
 $ sudo nvpmodel -m1
 ```
-- Check if mode is correct:
+- Check if mode is correct (or take a look at the car display):
 ```console
 $ sudo nvpmodel -q
 ```